What happens when a report is submitted, and how the Dean of Students Office would respond to it.

 - Dialogue spaces may be held, such as support circles where Restorative Justice practices are implemented.

-- If the student code of conduct was violated, sanctions may be given.
+- If the Office of Student Conduct and Community Standards determines that the student code of conduct was violated, sanctions may be given.